nizamiza/noc-pb-deno-fresh-workshop/README.md

 curl -fsSL https://deno.land/install.sh | sh
 ```

-If you are using Windows, you can use the following command:
+If you are using Windows, you can use this command instead:

 ```sh
 irm https://deno.land/install.ps1 | iex